What Is a Nurse Residency Program?

 What to Look for in a Nurse Residency Program

+Accredited nursing residency programs meet industry and educational standards because an accrediting body regulates the quality of their content.
 However, nursing residency programs do not need program accreditation.
-They still have a lot of variation in program length, instructors, work expectations, and work environment.
+They vary in program length, instructors, work expectations, and environment.

 Unaccredited programs can last as few as six weeks.
-The Commission on Collegiate Nursing Education (CCNE) and AACN both require accredited programs to last at least six months to one year.
+The Commission on Collegiate Nursing Education (CCNE) and AACN require accredited programs to last at least six months to one year.

 Is a Nurse Residency Program Right for Me?